Chronology of key events:

 2003 July - Major rebel assault on Bujumbura.
 Some 300 rebels and 15 government soldiers are killed.
 Thousands flee their homes.

-2003 November - President Ndayizeye and Hutu rebel group Forces for Defence of Democracy (FDD) leader Pierre Nkurunziza sign agreement to end civil war at summit of African leaders in Tanzania.
+2003 November - President Ndayizeye and Hutu rebel group Forces for Defence of Democracy (FDD) leader Pierre Nkurunziza sign agreement to end the civil war at summit of African leaders in Tanzania.
 Smaller Hutu rebel group, Forces for National Liberation (FNL), remains active.

 2004 - UN force takes over peacekeeping duties from African Union troops.